 The only way to actually access the glacier is with via helicopter.
 They had scenic rides available to get a bird’s eye view of the area or you could actually access the glacier and do a heli-hike or heli-climb.
 I was scheduled to do a heli-hike the morning after we arrived.
 Unfortunately, the clouds that day were not in our favor and they cancelled all flights for safety reasons.
 We were told this happens 70% of the time and so I guess the odds were not in our favor.
 We persisted in trying and went to another company and even a neighboring glacier, Fox Glacier, to do the hike there, but no luck.
 Although, we were disappointed I was extremely impressed by how careful the companies were – it really wasn’t about the money to them.
 Not being able to go on to the actually glacier was a bummer, but that day consisted of two hikes/walks and seeing the two glaciers – Franz Josef and Fox.
-Not every day you can say you saw two glaciers.
+It’s not every day you can say you saw two glaciers.

 So I’m adding Franz Josef to my list of places to revisit.